Skip to main content

 "I don't want to take part in this election," said another young man, who asked not to be named.
 Asked why he was boycotting the vote, he answered, "Everyone has his own viewpoint.
 For example, someone says 'I like the system.'
 Or someone says 'I don't.
 I'm the opposite of the system.'
 And that's why."

-But this Friday's contest will also mark the first time Iranians go to the polls since allegations of vote-rigging during presidential elections in 2009 triggered mass street demonstrations against the regime.
+But the poll marks the first time Iranians are voting since allegations of rigging in the 2009 elections triggered mass street protests against Ahmadinejad’s re-election.

 Security forces subsequently used deadly force to crack down on the opposition Green Movement.
 Presidential candidates Mir Hossein Mousavi and Mehdi Kerroubi were placed under house arrest, where they remain.
 International human rights organization reported the arrest of thousands of other activists.
 Scores of high-ranking opposition campaign workers and political activists fled to exile to neighboring Turkey, where some claimed in interviews with CNN that they endured torture in Iranian prisons.